A B C D – original screenplay

 The early 1920s was a time of social upheaval and progress toward greater inclusivity, creative freedom, and women’s empowerment – including the right to vote in the United States.

-ABCD depicts the courage it takes for women, then and now, to live truly autonomous and empowered lives, while addressing the fact that – like any historically oppressed group – women sometimes try to keep each other down.
+ABCD depicts the courage it takes for women, then and now, to live truly autonomous and empowered lives, while addressing the fact that – like any historically-oppressed group – women sometimes try to keep each other small.

 It also explores a marriage as a romantic partnership rather than a power struggle.